-My grandma would have said, “they like to keep their feet dry…” very similar to Rosemary… Which makes sense.
-They both grow very well in places such as Italy and California.
-I have mine on the west-side on a slight slope in slightly sandy soil.
+My grandma would have said, “they like to keep their feet dry…” very similar to the herb Rosemary… Which makes sense because they both grow very well in places such as Italy and California.
+I have mine on the western sun exposure on a slight slope in slightly sandy soil.

 We are zone 5A/5b here and I think it does so well where it’s at, it’s kind of a micro-climate and runs slightly warmer than the rest of the yard.
 There is a raised bed behind it and the house in front of it and it is sheltered by a fence.
 When growing lavender micro-climates are really important.

 There are different lavender varieties including lavandula angustifolia (English lavender), Lavandula stoechas (French Lavender also called Spanish lavender or Butterfly lavender), and Lavandula intermedia (Lavandin).
 Which lavender variety to grow depends on your growing zone.

 When you are ready to harvest lavender, the best time to clip the stems is early in the morning before the full sun hits them and evaporates much of their essential oils.

 Gather them in bunches and wrap with a rubber band or twine.
 Hang them upside down, or spread out on an herb drying rack in a single layer. in a plain paper bag that has some slits cut in the side for air circulation.
 I like this method best because it allows for plenty of air flow and catches any lavender buds that fall off of the bunches as they dry.
 While they are super flexible, you can also twist the stalks into fragrant wreaths.
 You can use this technique.